Outliers Dimensions that Disrupt Transformers Are Driven by Frequency: What Do the Outliers Impact?

-\paragraph{Case 1: outlier magnitude is directly proportional to both the correlation with token frequency and performance.} \out{381} has a correlation closer to zero with the token frequency at the initial and final layers, and a high correlation in the middle layers (this trend continues until layer 9 when special tokens are included). \cref{fig:bert-base-uncased_compared_mlm} shows that the removal of \out{381} has largest impact (in both MNLI and MLM) in layers 4-6.
-Coincidentally, \cref{fig:pre_trained_outlier_corrtofreq_bert-base-uncased_wo_special_tok} shows that layers 4-6 are also the layers where the magnitude of \out{381} correlates with token frequency the most.
+\paragraph{Case 1: the magnitude of the hidden state parameters corresponding to the outlier dimensions is directly proportional to both its correlation with the encoded token frequency, and performance drop after removal of LayerNorm outlier parameters.} For the hidden state dimension corresponding to \out{381}, the correlation of the hidden state parameter magnitude with the encoded token frequency is closer to zero at the initial and final layers, and high in the middle layers (this trend continues until layer 9 when special tokens are included). \cref{fig:bert-base-uncased_compared_mlm} shows that the removal of \out{381} has largest impact (in both MNLI and MLM) in layers 4-6.
+Coincidentally, \cref{fig:pre_trained_outlier_corrtofreq_bert-base-uncased_wo_special_tok} shows that layers 4-6 are also the layers where the magnitude of hidden state dimension corresponding to \out{381} correlates with token frequency the most.

-\paragraph{Case 2: outlier magnitude and token frequency correlation are inversely proportional to performance.} For \out{308} the pattern is the opposite: it has a strong correlation at the initial layers which vanishes towards the final ones.
-However, \cref{fig:bert-base-uncased_compared_mlm} shows that its removal has larger impact on the final layers\footnote{The main discrepancy in this pattern is the correlation with frequency of \out{308} and its MLM loss at the last layer.
-However, the lower loss can be a consequence of the parameter not affecting any following transformer layer.}.
-As a result, the removal of \out{308} is less harmful for most downstream tasks as shown in \cref{tab:bert-outliers} because fine-tuning mostly affects the layers closer to the output \cite{LiuGardnerEtAl_2019_Linguistic_Knowledge_and_Transferability_of_Contextual_Representations,kovaleva-etal-2019-revealing}, therefore it cancels part of the effect of zeroing-out this parameter.
+\paragraph{Case 2: the magnitude of the hidden state parameters corresponding to the outlier dimensions, and their correlation with the encoded token frequency are both inversely proportional to the performance drop after removal of LayerNorm outlier parameters.} For \out{308} the pattern is the opposite: the magnitude of its corresponding hidden state parameter strongly correlates with encoded token frequency at the initial layers, but not in the final ones.
+However, \cref{fig:bert-base-uncased_compared_mlm} shows that the removal of this LayerNorm outlier has a larger impact on MLM loss on the final layers\footnote{The main discrepancy in this pattern is the frequency correlation of the hidden state dimension corresponding to \out{308}, and its MLM loss at the last layer.
+However, the lower loss can be a consequence of the parameter not affecting any following Transformer layer.}.
+As a result, the removal of \out{308} is less harmful for most downstream tasks as shown in \cref{tab:bert-outliers} because fine-tuning mostly affects the layers closer to the output \cite{LiuGardnerEtAl_2019_Linguistic_Knowledge_and_Transferability_of_Contextual_Representations,kovaleva-etal-2019-revealing}, therefore it cancels a part of the effect of disabling this parameter.

 To confirm that this is not a pattern specific to BERT we also perform the same experiments for RoBERTa-base, and we find that it also has the two kinds of outliers with the direct and inverse relationship to performance drop (\out{588} and \out{77} respectively).
-The data for these experiments is available in \cref{sec:roberta_appendix}.
+The data for these experiments is available in \cref{app:roberta}.